FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact Excluding Mainland China and the Curises
 Since Mainland China and Others(Curises) contain the most confirmed Corona Viruse cases, we can take a more detailed look at that later.
-Let's first take a breif look at some of the other impacted countries that also has the potential for an outbreak.
+Let's first take a breif look at some of the other impacted countries that also has the potential to outbreak.
 These contries include and in order of # confirmed cases: Hong Kong, US, Taiwan, Australia, Canada, Macau, Germany, Israel, and Lebanon.
 ```python
 # plot bar graph and pie chart for confirmed case of corona virus distribution excluding the cruises and china
 df_by_country_excl = df_by_country[~df_by_country.index.isin(['Others', 'Mainland China'])]